danforthcenter/plantcv-geospatial/docs/transform_points.md

 ## Transform Points

-Transform the points from a georeferences shapefile/GeoJSON based on an image size.
+Transform the points from a georeferenced shapefile/GeoJSON based on an image size.

 **plantcv.geospatial.trasnsform_points**(*img, geojson*)